Charles Gladstone Allen

-Charles Gladstone Allen (1868 – 1924) was a British tennis player in the early years of Wimbledon.
-He was an all comers finalist at 1896 Wimbledon Championships in men's doubles event partnering with his brother Roy Allen, where the lost to Reginald Doherty and Harold Nisbet.
+Charles Gladstone Allen (1868–1924) was a British tennis player in the early years of Wimbledon.
+He was an all comers finalist at 1896 Wimbledon Championships in the men's doubles event partnering with his brother Roy Allen, where they lost to Reginald Doherty and Harold Nisbet.
 He was active from 1887 to 1914 and contested 17 career finals in singles and won 8 titles.

 Career

-Charles played his first event at the 1887 Stevenage LTC Tournament where he reached the quarter finals.
-In 1890 he won his first singles title in Saxmundham LTC Tournament (later known as the Suffolk Championships) against his brother Roy Allen.
+Charles played his first event at the 1887 Stevenage LTC Tournament where he reached the quarter-finals.
+In 1890 he won his first singles title in Saxmundham LTC Tournament (later known as the Suffolk Championships) against his twin brother Roy Allen.

 He was a semi finalist at the Northern Championships in 1893, then considered the third most important tournament in the world at that time, and a quarter finalist at the Irish Championships in 1895.
-At the 1896 Wimbledon Championships) he reached the all comers final of the men's doubles event partnered with his brother Roy Allen, but were defeated by Reginald Doherty and Harold Nisbet.
+At the 1896 Wimbledon Championships he reached the all comers final of the men's doubles event partnered with his brother Roy Allen, but were defeated by Reginald Doherty and Harold Nisbet.